Snory/RobinOnTheWayBlog/content/blog/Ludumdare54/index.md

 * Only then add details, hard surfacing, and so on.

 Oh boy, if I had followed the key takeaway right from the start, it would have saved me a lot of time.

-### What next

-I made a decision that even though I was not able to deliver the game for the compo or jam, I am going to submit it as an extra entry this time.
-I will learn how to animate those little characters, how to implement light and heavy attacks, and I am going to finish it thoroughly.